ieg-dhr/DigiKAR/DataStructureMAINZ.md

 3) **Ontology tables**

 For an overview of named entities in the Mainz work package and our data mapping, cf. the [ontology lists](https://github.com/ieg-dhr/DigiKAR/tree/main/OntologyFiles).

+4) **Data queries**

+- Which offices were often held in succession?
+- What are typical careers of people from place X or educated in place Y?

+5) **Challenges and limitations**

+- A more thorough analysis of the Staatskalender would require a full digital edition with annotations.
+-